dakilaledesma/intro-ml/hw3-tutorial.md

 }
 ```

-As you can see, we set first_neuron number, activation, loss, and optimizer params.
+As you can see, we set units number, activation, loss, and optimizer params.
 This gives us 2 x 2 x 2 x 2 = 16 different combinations of these hyperparamters.

 Now, let's wrap our model in a function.
 We'll be implementing these explicit parameters, and be returning both the model and "out," both variables that Talos needs.